saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--tunnel-name`
 <p><small>| OPTIONAL | STRING |</small></p>

 __Description__: Assigns a name to a Sauce Connect Proxy tunnel.
-It can also assign a name a group of tunnels in the same [High Availability pool]((/secure-connections/sauce-connect/setup-configuration/high-availability), when used with [`--tunnel-pool`](#--tunnel-pool).
+Strongly recommended for best performance.
+It can also assign a name to group of tunnels in the same [High Availability pool]((/secure-connections/sauce-connect/setup-configuration/high-availability), when used with [`--tunnel-pool`](#--tunnel-pool).
 Must be in ASCII format.

 Future jobs will use this tunnel only when explicitly specified by the [`tunnelName`](/dev/test-configuration-options/#tunnelname) in your test capabilities.
 To learn about the syntax for setting this as a capability, see [Test Configuration Options](/dev/test-configuration-options).<br/>
 __Shorthand__: n/a

 ## Tunnel Configuration